-- Electric fire heaters: electric heaters with a flame effect, designed to provide a classic fireplace look but without the chimney and wood.
+- Electric fire heaters: electric heaters with a flame effect are designed to provide a classic fireplace look but without the chimney and wood.
 These use lights and water vapour to create the flame effect, while the electric heating maintains a reliable temperature.
 You can choose from a number of sizes to suit your specific room.

 To help you find the right heater for your home, you can start by measuring the size of the space you wish to heat.
 To do so, simply multiply the length of the room by the width.
 Typically, for a small room, you’ll need a heater with 1,000W to 1,500W of power, while for heating larger areas, opt for a heater with 2,500W+.
-As a general guide, you can use the following chart:

 Cheap Fan Heaters

-Kmart Fan Heater
+Kmart Fan Heater – $15